blairanderson/serverlessconsultants/plugins/serverless-offline.md

 --dontPrintOutput           Turns off logging of your lambda outputs in the terminal.
 --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files.
 --skipCacheInvalidation -c  Tells the plugin to skip require cache invalidation.
 A script reloading tool like Nodemon might then be needed.
---useSeparateProcesses      Run handlers in separate Node processes --corsAllowOrigin           Used as default Access-Control-Allow-Origin header value for responses.
+--cacheInvalidationRegex    Provide the plugin with a regexp to use for ignoring cache invalidation.
+Default: 'node_modules' --useSeparateProcesses      Run handlers in separate Node processes --corsAllowOrigin           Used as default Access-Control-Allow-Origin header value for responses.
 Delimit multiple values with commas.
 Default: '*'
 --corsAllowHeaders          Used as default Access-Control-Allow-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'accept,content-type,x-api-key'